 They aim to lure potential victims with these prices.They also have a tendency of sharing fake receipts of courier companies, indicating that the product has been shipped.

 Once a victim is found, the scammers trick the victim into disclosing private information.
-Or in most cases, the scammers, asks for a pre-payment to be made.
+Or in most cases, the scammers ask for a pre-payment to be made.
 Finding multitudes of excuses to not show you the item/property/vehicle you want to buy.

-These ads can be anything such as used cars, bikes etc. It may include pictures and other details – often copied from a genuine buyers.
+These ads can be for anything such as used cars, bikes etc. These ads may include pictures and other details – often copied from genuine buyers.